FusionAuth/fusionauth-site/astro/src/content/articles/identity-basics/registration-best-practices.md

 Obtain proper user consent.
 What this is depends on your plans for the requested information and what regulatory regime applies.
 Different levels of informed consent may be required.
 For example, if you are in the USA and are dealing with a child's personal information, you'll want to make sure you get parental consent because of COPPA.

 Ensure new users enter sensitive data correctly.
-If there are any critical fields, such as a government ID, provide a confirmation field asking for the data to be re-entered to ensure the data is typed correctly.
+If there are any critical fields, such as a government Id, provide a confirmation field asking for the data to be re-entered to ensure the data is typed correctly.
 This is an exception to the rule of asking for less data.
 If the stakes of incorrect data entry are high, the additional work is worth the inconvenience.

 If you need more than a few pieces of information on registration, consider splitting the sign up form into steps and using a registration stepper, also known as a multi-step form or a wizard.
 A stepper is a user interface element which shows how many steps are required to complete an action: